alissonsol/Archive/projects/examples/website/README.md

 - yrn42website-cluster-name -> Name for the K8S cluster (or at least a common prefix).
 Example: abcd
 - yrn42website-sitename -> Name for site in the UX (This will be visible to end users).
 Example: Abcd

-Despite the several placeholders enabling reuse in different configuration, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
+Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
+Replace `yrn42website-domain` first and then use this regular expression to search and replace the others:  `(yrn42website)[A-Za-z0-9\-]*`

 Before deploying to the cloud environments, seek for `TO-SET` and set the required values.
 See section "Cloud deployment instructions".

 ## End to end deployment

 Below are the end-to-end steps to deploy the `website` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
 Execution below is from the `automation` folder.
+You may need to start PowerShell (`pwsh`).

 - Create resources